Valentina Tereshkova: Legacy

 The Cosmos Museum was opened 25 January 1975 near Yaroslavl.
 Among its exhibits is a replica of her childhood home.
 The city library was named after her in 2013.
 The school she attended as a child was renamed for her.
 A planetarium in Yaroslavl was built and named for her in 2011.
 The International Women of the Year association named her as the "greatest woman achiever of the 20th century".
 Tereshkova was a torchbearer of the 2008 Summer Olympics torch relay in Saint Petersburg and the 2014 Winter Olympics torch relay in Sochi.

 Streets in Ukraine that bore Tereshkova's name have been renamed due to her support of Russia's military actions against Ukraine and in accordance with the country's 2015 decommunisation law.
 A proposal was also brought forward in 2015 to move a monument to Tereshkova in Lviv, Ukraine to the Territory of Communist Terror Memorial Museum.
 Monuments of communist leaders are removed from the public and placed in the museum as part of decommunization efforts.
 In January 2021, 24 Ukrainian streets were still named after Tereshkova; including a street in Busk, located in the same province as Lviv.
-As of 2023, these streets have acquired new names, and there no more objects named after Tereshkova in Ukraine.
+As of 2023, these streets have acquired new names, and there are no more objects named after Tereshkova in Ukraine.
+The monument to Tereshkova in Lviv was dismantled in November 2023 and transferred to the Museum of Totalitarian Regimes.